liuyixin-louis/MetaCloak/README.md

-# MetaCloak
+# Robust Imperceptible Perturbation against Diffusion Models
-Robust Imperceptible Perturbation against Diffusion Models (e.g. DreamBooth)
+The complete code and data will be released upon acceptance.